 The revised deal was rejected once again and another vote followed on 13th March.
 This vote was to decide whether or not the UK should leave the EU without a deal.
 A no-deal Brexit was voted down from happening under any circumstances.

-If Brexit is delayed, there will be no change during the three month period.
+As Brexit is delayed, currently, there will be no change.
 However, it still leaves the question about what happens following the delay wide open.

 Postponing would not mean that we avoid a no deal Brexit indefinitely.
 If the UK and the EU cannot sign off on an agreement during this time, then no deal would be the default outcome.

 If a no deal Brexit goes forward, there will be no 21-month transition period and as a business we will have to respond immediately to changes as a result of leaving the EU.